Hugo uses Chroma as its code highlighter; it is built in Go and is really, really fast.

 Generate syntax highlighter CSS #

-in your site configuration, you need a style sheet.
+If you run with markup.highlight.noClasses=false in your site configuration, you need a style sheet.
 The style sheet will override the style specified in

 You can generate one with Hugo: